andyparfei/kickstart/README.md

   - Cons:
     - Does not include database backups.
 The frugal among you could hook up pgdump backups on lambda/S3 for a few cents per month.
     - Will auto-pause your database when not in use for 7 days.
-  - Who it’s for:
-    - This tier is perfectly functional for a hobby project, or pre-revenue company (up to 50,000 monthly active users).
-It’s easy to scale up once revenue starts, but it’s also fine to keep at this scale indefinitely.
-- **$30/mo** - Supabase Pro, Cloudfare [Workers Paid](https://www.cloudflare.com/plans/developer-platform/)
-  - Pros:
-    - Database backups.
-    - Never pauses database.
-    - Over 1M serverless functions per day, with linear pricing for additional invocations.
-  - Cons:
-    - none
-  - Who it’s for:
-    - I suggest moving to this once you have paid customers or investors.

 ## Performance / Best Practices